ryantsiao/ryantsiao/README.md

 As you'll see in my highlights, I’ve been incredibly fortunate to participate in a diverse range of high-quality research experiences.
 Each one has helped shape both my skillset and my long-term goals for a future career in research.

-Over the years I have found that I am driven by my curiosity and a desire to make a positive impact on the world through physics.
+Through these experiences I have found that I am driven by my curiosity and a desire to make a positive impact on the world through physics.
 With that goal in mind, I’ve set my sights on a future in medical physics, where I hope to apply my skills in ways that directly benefit people's lives.

 </details>
 <details>